 One of the primary obstacles to meeting the needs of the underserved is still the lack of program and personal resources.
-As of this report, the City is expecting to receive funding levels consistent with 2023 funding in all three federal programs.
+The City is projected to receive consistent funding levels with 2024 funding in all three federal programs.
 CDBG and HOME funding levels are still not at the level of 2010.
 The City will continue to work to use limited financial resources in the most effective and efficient manner possible and to collaborate with other agencies and programs to address the community's needs.